itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 Clients: Individuals and companies that nust be alerted as to when supplies and products which sell out rapidly.

-Competetors: Software which offer similar features and possibly offer more varieties of API.
+Competitors: Software which offer similar features and possibly offer more varieties of API.

 Detractors: The expectation is that the website has a clean, easy-to-understand interface that accurately fetches product stocks in the API.